Introduction

 combinations could not logically be considered.

-Solution: State null and alternative hypothesis:
+Solution: State the null and alternative hypotheses:

 Express treatment in table: